DariusMiu/Irbis/README.md

 `2.0` OpenGL 2.0 and support for framebuffers
 `2.5` It is most likely that your system has OpenGL pre-installed.
 However, if you are unsure, visit: https://www.khronos.org/opengl/wiki/Getting_Started
 `3.0` If you are still having touble running the game, please contact me!
 You can find me here: Darius@Ln2.co

+### Support Irbis
+You can support the development of Irbis by visiting [patreon.com/Ln2](https://www.patreon.com/Ln2)